 - The Code of Ethics

-If you want to learn more about the topics mentioned above, read the summary of the 1st weekend.
+If you want to learn more about the topics mentioned above, read the summary of the 1st meeting.

-The second weekend started with the topic “The Psychology of Change” on November 27th at 8:45 with Ph.D.
+The third weekend started with the topic “The Psychology of Change” on December 3rd at 8:45 with Ph.D.
 Paweł Fortuna.
 As a warm-up, he asked the students the following question: “Is there a need to go outside one’s comfort zone?”
-During lectures he mentioned also:
+During the lectures he also mentioned:

 - The functions of complaining

-- Facilitating the change – from the perspective of mentor, role model and coach
+- Facilitating change – from the perspective of a mentor, role model, and coach

-During this weekend there was also a lecture on “Working with resistance and limiting beliefs” and “Career Coaching”.
-If you want to learn more, read the summary after the 2nd weekend.
+There were also lectures given on “Working with resistance and limiting beliefs” and “Leadership Development Techniques”.
+If you want to learn more, read the summary after the 3rd meeting.

 We will keep you informed about our students and the progress of our studies.

 Are you interested in this field and don’t want to wait until our next edition?
-Follow information about our courses – also in-house – on this site:
+Follow information about our courses – including in-house – on this site: